nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |Allows NVDA to load custom appModules, globalPlugins, brailleDisplayDrivers, synthDrivers and vision enhancement providers, from a special developer scratchpad directory created in the NVDA user configuration directory.|
 |disabled |NVDA will not create any special developer scratchpad directory in the NVDA user configuration directory, so NVDA will not load any custom appModules, globalPlugins, brailleDisplayDrivers, synthDrivers and vision enhancement providers.|

-When developing add-ons for NVDA, it is useful to be able to test code as you are writing it.
-As their equivalents in add-ons, these modules are loaded when starting NVDA or, in the case of appModules and globalPlugins, when [reloading plugins](#ReloadPlugins).
-This setting is off by default, ensuring that no untested code is ever run in NVDA without the user's explicit knowledge.
-If you wish to distribute custom code to others, you should package it as an NVDA add-on.

 ##### Open Developer Scratchpad Directory {#AdvancedSettingsOpenScratchpadDir}

 This button opens the directory where you can place custom code while developing it.